rsaleemsw/rsaleemsw/README.md

  I’m currently working on ...
-A cool social media platform that will serve as a one stop shop for your social network's dining reccomendations!
+A cool social media platform that will serve as a one stop shop for your social network's dining and prayer recomendations!

 Certifications: